-This chocolate zucchini muffins recipe is made with grated zucchini and melted dark chocolate, instead of cocoa powder, for a tender, fluffy muffin that has a great muffin top.
+Learn how to make the most delicious double chocolate zucchini muffins with this easy recipe.
+These muffins are made with whole wheat flour, grated zucchini with melted dark chocolate and pieces of milk chocolate in the batter, instead of cocoa powder, for a tender, fluffy muffin that has a great muffin top.

 This post was sponsored by Cacao Barry.